natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 *	When the script completes running, its results will be saved in the Service folder.
 A description of these results is in the next section.
 Load them into your ArcMap project, look at them, and check out the attribute table.

 This model is open source, so you can edit the scripts to modify, update, and/or change equations by right clicking on the script's name and selecting "Edit..."
 The script will open in a text editor.
 After making changes, click File/Save to save your new script.

 Interpreting Results
 ^^^^^^^^^^^^^^^^^^^^

 The model runs on the pixel level then it sums and averages these outputs at the sub-basin level.
 In this section, we focus on describing the outputs at the sub-basin level.

 The following is a short description of each of the outputs from the Reservoir Hydropower Production tool (each of these output files is automatically saved in an "Output" or "Service" folder that is saved in the Working Directory that the user specifies):

 1. Output\\ fractp_mn:  Mean actual evapotranspiration  fraction of precipitation per sub-watershed (Actual Evapotranspiration / Precipitation).
 It is the mean fraction of precipitation that actually evapotranspires at the sub-basin level.
-2. Output\\aet_mn: Mean actual evapotranspiration per sub-watershed (in mm)
-3. Service\\wyield_vol:  Total water yield per sub-watershed.
+2. Output\\aet_mn: Mean actual evapotranspiration per sub-watershed (in mm) 3.
+Service\\wyield_vol:  Total water yield per sub-watershed.
 The approximate absolute annual water yield across the landscape, calculated as the difference between precipitation and actual evapotranspiration on each land parcel.
-Given in m\ :sup:`3`\
-4. Service\\wyield_mn: Mean water yield per sub-watershed.
+Given in m\ :sup:`3`\ 4.
+Service\\wyield_mn: Mean water yield per sub-watershed.
 Given in mm.
 5. Service\\wyield_ha: Water yield volume per hectare per sub-watershed.
 Given in m\ :sup:`3`\ /hectare.
-6. Output\\water_yield_watershed.dbf: Table containing values for mean precipitation, potential and actual evapotranspiration and water yield per watershed
-7. Output\\water_yield_subwatershed.dbf: Table containing values for mean precipitation, potential and actual evapotranspiration and water yield per sub-watershed
-8. Output\\consum_vol:  Total water consumptive use for each sub-watershed.
-Given in m\ :sup:`3`\
-9. Output\\consum_mn: Mean water consumptive volume per hectare per each sub-watershed.
+6. Output\\water_yield_watershed.dbf: Table containing values for mean precipitation, potential and actual evapotranspiration and water yield per watershed 7.
+Output\\water_yield_subwatershed.dbf: Table containing values for mean precipitation, potential and actual evapotranspiration and water yield per sub-watershed 8.
+Output\\consum_vol: Total water consumptive use for each sub-watershed.
+Given in m\ :sup:`3`\ 9.
+Output\\consum_mn: Mean water consumptive volume per hectare per each sub-watershed.
 Given in m\ :sup:`3`\ /hectare.
-10. Output\\rsup_vol:  Realized water supply (water yield -- consumption) volume for each sub-watershed (in m\ :sup:`3`\ )
-11. Output\\rsup_mn:  Mean realized water supply (water yield -- consumption)  per sub-watershed(in  m\ :sup:`3`\ /hectare).
+10. Output\\rsup_vol:  Realized water supply (water yield -- consumption) volume for each sub-watershed (in m\ :sup:`3`\ ) 11.
+Output\\rsup_mn:  Mean realized water supply (water yield -- consumption)  per sub-watershed(in  m\ :sup:`3`\ /hectare).
 12. Output\\cyield_vol: Calibrated water yield volume per sub-watershed (water yield * calibration constant) (in  m\ :sup:`3`\ ).
-13. Output\\water_scarcity_watershed.dbf:  Table containing values from water_yield_watershed.dbf, plus total water demand, realized supply and calibrated yield for each watershed (in m\ :sup:`3`\ )
-14. Output\\water_scarcity_subwatershed.dbf:  Table containing values from water_yield_subwatershed.dbf, plus total water demand, realized supply and calibrated yield for each sub-watershed (in m\ :sup:`3`\ )
-15. Service\\hp_energy: THIS IS THE SUB-WATERSHED MAP OF THIS ECOSYSTEM SERVICE IN ENERGY PRODUCTION TERMS.
+13. Output\\water_scarcity_watershed.dbf:  Table containing values from water_yield_watershed.dbf, plus total water demand, realized supply and calibrated yield for each watershed (in m\ :sup:`3`\ ) 14.
+Output\\water_scarcity_subwatershed.dbf:  Table containing values from water_yield_subwatershed.dbf, plus total water demand, realized supply and calibrated yield for each sub-watershed (in m\ :sup:`3`\ ) 15.
+Service\\hp_energy: THIS IS THE SUB-WATERSHED MAP OF THIS ENVIRONMENTAL SERVICE IN ENERGY PRODUCTION TERMS.
 This grid shows the amount of energy produced by the hydropower station over the specified time span that can be attributed to each sub-watershed based on its water yield contribution.
-16. Service\\hp_val:  THIS IS THE SUB-WATERSHED MAP OF THIS ECOSYSTEM SERVICE IN ECONOMIC TERMS.
+16. Service\\hp_val:  THIS IS THE SUB-WATERSHED MAP OF THIS ENVIRONMENTAL SERVICE IN ECONOMIC TERMS.
 This grid shows the value of the landscape per sub-watershed according to its ability to yield water for hydropower production over the specified time span. (in the currency given in the Hydropower table.)
 17. Service\\hydropower_value_watershed.dbf:  Table containing values from water_scarcity_watershed.dbf, plus the total energy produced and the value of the energy produced per hydropower station.
 Values as specified above.
 18. Service\\hydropower_value_subwatershed.dbf:  Table containing values from watershed_scarcity_subwatershed.dbf, plus  the total energy produced and the value of the energy produced per sub-watershed .
 Values as specified above.

 The application of these results depends entirely on the objective of the modeling effort.
 Users may be interested in all of these results or a select one or two.
 If costing information is not available or of interest, the user may choose to simply run the water yield model and compare biophysical results.

 The first several model results provide insight into how water is distributed through the landscape.  aet_mn describes the actual evapotranspiration depth of the hydrologic cycle, showing how much water (precipitation) is lost annually to evapotranspiration across the watershed.

 The *wyield_vol* raster shows the annual average water volume that is 'yielded' from each sub-watershed of the watershed of interest.
 This raster can be used to determine which sub-watersheds are most important to total annual water yield -- although at this step the user still will not know how much of that water is benefiting downstream users of any type.
 The consumptive use (*consum_vol*) grid then shows how much water is used for consumptive activities (such as drinking, bottling, etc.) each year across the landscape.
 The realized supply (*rsupply_vol*) grid calculates the difference between cumulative water yield and cumulative consumptive use.
 This grid demonstrates where the water supply for hydropower production is abundant and where it is most scarce.
 The user needs to remember that the consumptive use grid may not truly represent where water is taken, only where it is demanded.
 This may cause some misrepresentation of the scarcity in certain locations, but this grid offers a general sense of the water balance and whether there is a lack of or abundance of water in the area of interest.

 The hp_energy and hp_val grids are the most relevant model outputs for prioritizing the landscape for investments that wish to maintain water yield for hydropower production.
 The hp_val grid contains the most information for this purpose as it represents the revenue attributable to each sub-watershed over the expected lifetime of the hydropower station, or the number of years that the user has chosen to model.
 This grid accounts for the fact that different hydropower stations within a large river basin may have different customers who pay different rates for energy production.
 If this is the case, this grid will show which sub-watersheds contribute the highest value water for energy production.
 If energy values do not vary much across the landscape, the hp_energy outputs can be just as useful in planning and prioritization.
 Comparing any of these grids between landuse scenarios allows the user to understand how the role of the landscape may change under different management plans.

 The hydropower output summary tables present the model results in terms of hydropower operation.
 The *cyield_vl* field provides the total volume of water that arrives at each hydropower plant every year, considering water yield and consumption.
 The *consump_vl* field provides the total volume of water that is consumed in each watershed upstream of the station.
 Total energy produced at each hydropower station is given in the *hp_energy* field, and the corresponding value of that energy is given in the *hp_value* field.
 This table provides a quick comparison between land use scenarios in a way that complements the spatial representation across the landscape.
 Ideally the output grids and summary table will be used together for comparison of land use and management scenarios.

 Appendix A: Data Sources
 ========================